Optimizing Your Images for SEO

 use the right image file format

-There are a few different image file formats, each better suited for certain images.
+There are a few different image file formats, each better suited for specific images.
 The formats and their general best-practice uses include:

-• JPEG/JPG – Jpegs are best used for real-life photographs as they have several more colors available.
+• JPEG/JPG – Jpegs are best used for real-life photographs as several more colors are available.
 They are also suitable for large-scale graphics.

 • PNG – PNG images are best used to preserve the transparency of the image’s background.